To set up and manage your New Relic users, you should first understand some basic concepts about how our user management system works.

 A diagram showing how groups give users in that group access to roles and accounts.

-A "group" represents a group of users.
-Putting users in a group allows the managing of permissions for multiple users at the same time.
+In New Relic, placing users in a group allows the managing of permissions for multiple users at the same time.
 For example, if you're using our automated user management feature, you can import a custom group of users (for example, External consultants) from your identity provider service, and then grant a role and an account to that group.

 We have two default user groups: